Last Ice Area: Environmental concerns

 Arctic sea ice has been monitored by satellites since 1979, and has been recorded to be melting away every decade.
 The ice sheets are becoming thinner and younger, indicating increasing fragility.
 The major threats are emissions from greenhouse gases and fossil fuels that are primary causes of global warming.
-Indicators of severe climate changes such as shifting of algal blooms and ecosystem disturnaces have been recorded.
+Indicators of severe climate changes such as shifting of algal blooms and ecosystem disturbances have been recorded.
 The A computational study in 2021 showed that the Last Ice area may retain its year-round sea ice if the global warming does not exceed a threshold (2°C of the preindustrial average global temperature).
 However, the United Nations had warned in its Emissions Gap Report 2021 that under the current trend of emission from fossil fuels and greenhouse gases, global warming will increase by 2.7°C by 2100.
 This has set an alarming environmental issue that life on the ice will eventually perish, from planktons to polar bears.